idstam/godiode/README.md

 I have made a lot of changes to make it work for large data sets in a production environment.

+If your company want to fund the developer please [create an invoice](https://invoice.jsisoft.se) for you finance department.

 ## Software
 With recommended OS optimizations it should reach 750+ Mbit/s file transfers.